The Dordogne and The Lot Valley

 A lovely bike path along the river takes us out of Bergerac and into the heart of the Dordogne region.
 We make our way to the amazing Cadouin Abbey, which was once a major pilgrimage site, before passing by Limeuil, classified as โone of the most beautiful villages in France.โ With its winding streets built on a hillside over the river, itโs easy to see why!
 The final part of the day sees us finishing in Les Eyzies, a village dominated by the amazing once-inhabited caves which sit above.

-Monday: Les Eyzies โValley of Manโ loops Short loop: 34 miles/ 55km Elevation: 1740ft / 650m, Medium loop: 52 miles / 83km Elevation: 3600ft / 1100m ascent, Long loop: 63 miles / 101km Elevation: 4300ft / 1300m
+Monday: Les Eyzies โValley of Manโ loops Short loop: 34 miles/ 55km Elevation: 1740ft / 650m, Longer loop: 52 miles / 83km Elevation: 3600ft / 1100m ascent.

-Today we have 3 loops, all of which pass by some famous sites in the โValley of Manโ – so named because of the volume of pre-historic sites found here.
+Today we have a choice of two rides, both of which pass by some famous sites in the โValley of Manโ – so named because of the volume of pre-historic sites found here.
 The shorter loop is 34 miles / 55 km, designed to allow for some โtourisme ร vรฉlo.โ For those who wish to go a bit further, there are the options of the medium loop at 52 miles / 83km (3600ft / 1100m ascent) or the long loop at 63 miles / 101km (4300ft / 1300m ascent).
 Whichever route you choose, we pass by the famous Troglodytic Fort and City of La Roque Saint Christophe, before arriving into Montignac-Lascaux, which sits pretty on the Vezere river.
 For those who wish to stop at the Lascaux International Center for Cave Art for a tour of the replica caves and the museum, there is an opportunity to do so (2hr visit – this is to be booked before you arrived).
 On the return to Les Eyzies there is the Grotte de Font-de-Gaume, another site of Paleolithic era cave paintings, which this time offers tours of the caves themselves.

 Of course for those who would prefer to have a day off exploring, then the Grotte de Font-de-Gaume is a short walk from the hotel and the French National Museum of Prehistory is also situated in the village itself!